 What is it?

-Celiac disease is considered an autoimmune disorder because damage is caused by the body’s immune system.
+Celiac Disease is considered an autoimmune disorder because damage is caused by the body’s immune system.
 It is also considered a malabsorption disease because nutrients are not absorbed.